Our goal is to share information and products that are truly helpful to renters.

 State example: Renters rights in New York vs. Arizona

-Best practice: Always notify your landlord in writing when repairs are needed and keep records of your requests.
+Best practice: Always notify your landlord in writing or through your resident portal when repairs are needed and keep records of your requests.
 If things don’t get fixed, know your local laws to explore options like withholding rent or reporting the issue.

 Eviction: when and how can it happen?